thingsdb/ThingsDocs/v0/content/data-types/thing/values.md

 ### Return value

-Returns an list with property values.
+Returns a list with property values.

 ### Example